aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/imageorprintoptions/_index.md

 ```

 Sets the number of pages to save.

+**Remarks**

 Default is System.Int32.MaxValue which means all pages will be rendered.

 **Parameters:**
 | Parameter | Type | Description |